jentery/mdia200v4/portfolio.md

 For Option 1: 5 points will be deducted for every 250 words over the prescribed word count.

-For Option 2: 5 points will be deducted for every minute your video exceeds 12 minutes.
+For Option 2: 5 points will be deducted for every minute your video or audio file exceeds 12 minutes.

 The total of these points (0-100) will constitute 25% of your final mark in this course.